 Once we have selected the indicators which make the most sense, we need only collect the data from our customers.

 What tools and methods measure satisfaction in the field?

 The satisfaction survey is the most common tool for measuring customer satisfaction.
 It enables the collection of customer feedback after a purchase or contact with customer service.

 The satisfaction survey does however include practical constraints.
 As we cannot question all customers, we must define a representative sampling.
 And on the basis of that sampling, we can obtain quantitative and qualitative measures of satisfaction.

 In a single questionnaire, we can include questions to measure each of the performance indicators presented above.
-To achieve this, we will ask both closed- and open-ended questions.
+To achieve this, we will ask both closed- and open-ended questions by survey.